 The log has a toggle option to start or stop logging diagnostic events.
-You can also control the size of the log.
+You can increase the size of the log.
 After the maximum size of the log is reached, the log will wrap, overwriting previous events.
-To support multiple sessions of Diagnostics, the log is locked using the ODM lock routines before events are written to it.
-The log only logs events in online concurrent or online service mode, and is turned off when running from standalone diagnostics.
+To support multiple sessions of diagnostics, the log is locked using the ODM lock routines before events are written to it.
+The log only logs events in online concurrent or online service mode and is turned off when running from stand-alone diagnostics.